osohq/oso/docs/content/python/guides/rbac.md

 # Build Role-Based Access Control (RBAC)

-Role-based access control (RBAC) is so ubiquitous that Oso provides special syntax for modeling RBAC.
+Role-based access control (RBAC) is so ubiquitous that Oso provides syntax for modeling RBAC.
 This syntax makes it easy to create a role-based authorization policy with roles and permissions -- for example, declaring that the `"maintainer"` role on a repository allows a user to `"push"` to that